 Michelle Gallas is an assistant professor and outpatient pediatrician who has worked caring for Austin's most under-resourced and disadvantaged since 2006.
 Her patients are medically and socially complex, and many are recent immigrants or refugees.
 Gallas is the lead pediatrician for CenteringParenting at CommUnity Care, the safety net clinic system for Central Texas, and has been running groups since 2009.
-An interesting fact is that all her groups have been in Spanish as there is a large Hispanic population in Austin (we have never had a group with English-speakers only!).
-Gallas is passionate about resident education and supervises Dell Med’s pediatric residents and medical students at the program’s primary continuity site, East Austin CommunityCare Health Center.
+At its peak before the pandemic, her clinic had approximately 30 active groups.
+An interesting fact is that all her groups have been in Spanish as there is a large Hispanic population in Austin (they have never had a group with English-speakers only!).
+Gallas is passionate about resident education and supervises Dell Med’s pediatric residents and medical students at the program’s primary continuity site, Pflugerville CommunityCare Health Center.

 Covenant Community Care, Inc.

 Rachel Campbell has nearly a decade of experience working in maternal child health and is passionate about reducing barriers and improving access to high quality obstetric and gynecologic care.
 Rachel directed the implementation of CenteringPregnancy group prenatal care at Covenant Community Care and later served as a consultant in the clinic’s CenteringParenting program.
 She has been instrumental in advocating for fully integrated maternal-infant behavioral health services and in the creation of evidence based clinical protocols across the organization.

 Rachel has special clinical interests in family planning, high risk obstetrics, and lactation support.
 She also regularly precepts midwifery students and is an assistant clinical professor at the University of Michigan School of Nursing.